easrng/redactor/README.md

 ## This doesn't work on some sites, how do I fix it?
 Some sites have security restrictions that make it so the userscript can't load the font.
 To fix it, install the [Flow Circular](https://easrng.github.io/redactor/FlowCircular-Regular.ttf) font.

+## How does it work?
+It's just [a JS library that hasn't been updated since 2015](https://github.com/timdown/rangy) and a [special font](https://danross.co/flow/) in a trenchcoat.